-Acute physical risk exposure is associated with the frequency and severity of climate-related physical hazards such as wildfires, floods, and storms which may negatively impact AltaGas' assets, operations or supply chain by causing damages or interruptions that may require AltaGas to perform emergency repairs or incur material unplanned expenses.
+Acute physical risk exposure is associated with the frequency and severity of climate-related physical adverse impacts such as wildfires, floods, and storms which may negatively impact AltaGas' assets, operations or supply chain by causing damages or interruptions that may require AltaGas to perform emergency repairs or incur material unplanned expenses.
 Extreme weather events may also impact AltaGas' ability to access its assets, cause operational difficulties or increase the risk of injury to employees or contractors as a result of dangerous weather conditions.

-Chronic climate-related physical risks arise from progressive shifts in climate patterns over the longer-term, such as increasing temperatures, sea level rise and changes in precipitation that may adversely impact AltaGas' assets, operations or supply chain or lower aggregate customer demand from affected markets.
+Chronic climate-related physical risks may arise from progressive shifts in climate patterns over the longerterm, such as increasing temperatures, sea level rise and changes in precipitation.
+These risks may adversely impact AltaGas' assets, operations, and supply chain or reduce aggregate customer demand from affected markets.
 Any long-term physical climate-related impacts may have a material adverse effect on the business of the Company, its reputation, financial condition, results of operations and cash flows.